Integrating Authentic Research into the Classroom

 Are you an educator in a Title I school looking to increase student engagement through authentic research projects?
 If you want to learn how to guide your students through the process of conducting real research and designing their experiments, our team can help you integrate this into your classroom.

-Now booking sessions for April and May!
+Now booking sessions for Fall 2026

 This program is grant-funded and would be of no cost to your school.